cyndis/vaapi-tegra-driver/README.md

 # vaapi-tegra-driver

 A VAAPI backend driver for NVIDIA Tegra SoC's, based on multimedia units accessed through Host1x.
+This driver is experimental, don't expect it to work in every situation or with adequate performance at this point.

 Currently supported features:

 - NV12 to RGB colorspace conversion
+- MPEG2 decoding
 - X11/DRI2 surface presentation

 Currently supported SoC's: